 If you want a shirt or one of the cool badges we’ll be revealing soon, then yes there is a time limit.
 Shirt cut off date is on the Friday on the second week of August, badges not too long after so get in now people!

-Q: I’m an artist and I generally only go to events if there’s a dealer's den, how are you catering for me?
+I’m an artist and I generally only go to events if there’s a dealer's den, will I be able to sell my art at FurJAM?

 And with that... it’s over to you guys.
 Questions can be replied to on any of our social media pages or by contacting us at email@example.com.